WHERE EVERY GOAT, SHEEP, AND CHEESE HAS A NAME

 Our cheeses are seasonal, which is good for the animals, but may make it hard for you to purchase certain cheeses at various times of the year.
 Our goats and sheep have a natural reproductive cycle: they are all bred in the fall, which allows us to give them at least two months off from milking in late winter.
 This time off allows them to prepare for birthing in the spring and keeps them healthy for the start of the next lactation period.

 Our barn, milking parlor, and creamery were designed with the visitor in mind.
-To keep production sanitary we cannot invite you inside the creamery, but we have many windows which allow our guests a view into each stage of the cheese making process and provide many details on our Farm Tours.
-Visitors can view cheesemaking from inoculation in our 50 gallon vats, to cutting and molding of curds, through the aging stage, and finally packaging.
+To keep production sanitary we cannot invite you inside the creamery, but we have many windows that allow our guests a view into each stage of the cheesemaking process and provide many details on our Farm Tours.
+Visitors can view cheesemaking from inoculation in our 50-gallon vats, to cutting and molding of curds, through the aging stage, and finally packaging.

 Each of our cheeses is named from Boontling, a unique language that originated in Boonville and the surrounding hills at the end of the 19th century.
 Our cheeses are a unique mix of goat and sheep milks; a blend that changes with the seasons from nearly 20% sheep milk at the start of the year to 100% goat milk in the fall and winter, when the sheep stop milking.